Swapnull/Image-Cloud/README.md

 In the example, the image paths are pointing at icons from [Devicon](https://github.com/konpa/devicon).

+I am currenly using Bootstrap 3.3.2, which is the latest release at time of development.
+You will need this to take advantage of popover.

 ## Usage
 This is a small piece of jQuery that will take an external JSON file, setup with the correct fields and data, and will output images or text in a _'tag cloud'_ like format.